Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Doug Duncan Sensei (Photo © Kiku Hawkes)

 It’s a fast world and it’s a rapidly changing world and for many that’s scary.
 But we have to remember that the universe is compassionate by its very nature.
-The proof is that it has produced beings that can investigate it, explore it and even become self aware in it!
+The proof is that it has produced beings that can investigate it, explore it, and even become self-aware of it!
 Current thinking says knowledge and experience can be quickly attained.
 This is only partially true.
-It is also seems that knowledge and diversified experience is passing for wisdom which isn’t true at all.
-Wisdom is rooted in receptivity, surrender, and it is the last thing the ego wants to do.
+It also seems that knowledge and diversified experience is passing for wisdom which isn’t true at all.
+Wisdom is rooted in receptivity, and surrender, and it is the last thing the ego wants to do.
 The ego wants to primp.
 These days that’s done through posturing and pontificating and ‘knowing too much’.

 Future of Dharma